grace-omotoso/aws-spark-and-glue/README.md

 -   AWS S3

 ### Project Data
 STEDI has three JSON data sources to use from the Step Trainer.
-Check out the JSON data in the following folders in the [Github repo](https://github.com/udacity/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/tree/main/project/starter)
+Check out the JSON data in the starter folder:
 - customer
 - step_trainer
 - accelerometer